MegaDred/Killemall-2/README.md

 This is a console game about a space traveler who makes his way through armadas of robots and thousands of light years.

+This game is for Windows, but you can play it on Linux too (with some problems).

 ## Controls

 To control your spaceship, press `←` `↑` `↓` `→` keys and hit `space` to shoot motherfuckers ahead.
 Stop shooting to restore your energy.
 If you were shot by one of this fucking bastards, press `enter` and keep fucking them up.
 Press `esc` to pause the game.
 Also you can open infopanel by pressing `c`.